There are some recurring topics founders tend to ask about YC that don’t really fit into any of the previous chapters, this is where we’ll cover them.

 💌 Alumni Recommendations

 Having said this, YC does have a mechanism where alums can recommend founders for the program.
-These are not hall passes to skip steps or get in automatically, but rather, additional data points to get color on a startup.
-They exist to confirm hunches partners have about you after reading your application or interviewing you.
-The thing is partners only pay attention to these if the recommender actually knows you well (is a close friend, previous co-worker, etc).
-So, if you aren’t close with any alums, don’t sweat it, and focus on building a great business.
-Spending time and effort hustling recommendations from strangers isn’t typically worth it.
+These are not tickets to skip steps or get in automatically, but rather, additional data points on a startup.
+They exist to confirm hunches partners have about you.
+Partners usually only pay attention to these if the recommender actually knows you well — friends, co-workers, or investors — so, if you aren’t close with any alums, don’t stress out about it.
+Focus on building a great business, hustling recommendations from strangers isn’t typically worth it.

 🎒 Startup School